 The Ontario Dental Hygienists’ Association offers a good overview on dental nutrition in this article entitled, Nutrition and Oral Health.
 The nutrients in certain foods work better for some people than others, as everyone has a different type of metabolism.
 Some people fare well on a gluten free diet, others on a vegetarian or a macrobiotic diet.
 With dentist nutritional counselling, we can how you how you may need some specific supplements while avoiding others.

 We know thtat making lasting changes in your daily eating habits and routines can be quite difficult.
-Here at Country Dental, our dentist nutritional counselling experts want you to know that we will provide guidance every step of the way as you go through the process, which, depending on each individual, can take weeks or even months.
+Here at Country Dental, our nutritional counselling dentist wants you to know that we will provide guidance every step of the way as you go through the process.
+Depending on each individual, this can take weeks or even months.

-To learn more about dental hygiene nutritional counselling at Country Dental or how our dentists can help you with your nutritional needs and dietary changes, please contact us for personalized dentist nutritional counselling.
+To learn more about dental hygiene nutritional counselling at Country Dental or how our dentists can help you with your nutritional needs and dietary changes, please contact us for personalized counselling session.

 We will review with you your current diet and suggest ways you might improve your overall health, as well as your dental health, by making a few smart changes to your diet.

-If you still have questions about dentist nutritional counselling, please contact one of our Country Dental clinics:
+If you still have questions for our nutritional counselling dentist, please contact one of our Country Dental clinics: